orchest/orchest/docs/source/user_guide/other.rst

     Enable authentication, see :ref:`authentication <authentication>`.

 ``MAX_JOB_RUNS_PARALLELISM``
     Controls the level of parallelism of job runs.
-By default, only one run at a time will be executed, across all jobs.
-You need to restart Orchest for this change to take effect.
+By default, four runs at a time will be executed, across all jobs.
+You need to restart Orchest for changes to take effect.

 ``MAX_INTERACTIVE_RUNS_PARALLELISM``
     Controls the level of parallelism of interactive runs of different pipelines (by definition only one interactive run can be running for a particular pipeline at a given time).
 For example, by setting this value to ``2`` you can (interactively) run two different pipelines (through the pipeline editor) at the same time.
-You need to restart Orchest for this change to take effect.
+You need to restart Orchest for changes to take effect.

 ``TELEMETRY_DISABLED``
     Option to disable telemetry completely.